Your Therapy Source

 Fax: (518) 308-0290

-This FREE printable Winter maze is perfect to entertain the kids for a few minutes on these cold days.
+This FREE no-prep, umbrella coloring page packet is perfect to entertain the kids for a few minutes on a rainy day.
 Great for indoor recess too!
-Challenge your students to find their way through the maze while solving the mystery word.
-You can even squeeze in some handwriting practice.
-Download your FREE copy at the bottom of […]
+Challenge your students to color, find the matching umbrellas, finish the pictures and even exercise!
+Download your FREE copy at the bottom of the blog post.
+Kids of all […]